Equipment

 Players distance irons generate distance through a combination of ball speed technology and more efficient launch conditions.
 The lower-spinning, penetrating flight works better in windy conditions and produces more rollout after landing.
 Tour players using players distance irons average 5-7 yards less carry than with game improvement models but similar total distance once you factor in roll.

-Your swing speed plays a crucial role in which design works best.
+Your swing speed plays a crucial role in which design works best, and understanding golf shaft weight and flex can significantly impact your results.
 Golfers swinging a 7-iron below 80 mph benefit more from the high launch and spin of game improvement irons.
 Those swinging 85 mph or faster often prefer the flatter, more controlled trajectory of players distance designs.

 Workability and Shot Shaping